 - Creating the panorama with Hugin

-- Establishing and reexamining the correct orientation of the panorama (currently in German only)
+- Establishing and checking the correct orientation of the panorama

 Transforming Stellarium landscapes from standard spherical into multiple image format ("old style")

 How to safely generate high-resolution landscapes in multiple image format.

 Tutorials on creating landscapes from the Stellarium website

 - Creating a personalized landscape for Stellarium - official tutorial from the Stellarium User Guide

 - Customizing Landscapes - information on Aufbereitung, Anpassung and integrating different types of landscapes with Stellarium from the Stellarium User Guide